FAQs

 Are the rules for SB840 being interpreted the same for every city?

-Not from what we are seeing and here’s our basis for that response: City of Dallas has a flow chart showing properties that are ‘zoned for multifamily’ can use the SB840 bonus while in Austin, the use of SB840 is for those commercial locations, not existing properties zoned for multifamily as per this worksheet we found (link).
+Example: City of Dallas has a flow chart showing properties that are ‘zoned for multifamily’ can use the SB840 bonus while in Austin, the use of SB840 is for those commercial locations, not existing properties zoned for multifamily as per this worksheet we found (link).
+Austin also allows for two buildings - one commercial and one multifamily rather than require the “mixed use” with ground floor commercial.
+This may help with financing.

 Is there any chance these laws will be overturned?